 - The Basics of Currency Exchange

-- 3. Are there any fees or charges when converting pounds to dollars?
+- 3. Are there any fees or commissions involved in currency exchange?

-- 5. Can I convert my pounds to dollars at any bank or financial institution?
+- 5. Can I exchange my pounds to dollars online?

 The Basics of Currency Exchange